 This veggie and noodle soup is perfect on its own but a few accompaniments can make this meal even better!
 Stir fry soup is an amazing starter for a larger Asian or Chinese themed meal.

-Ensure all your ingredients, especially the noodles, veggie stock and any flavourings used are gluten-free.
+Yes.
+Ensure all your ingredients, especially the noodles, veggie broth and any flavourings used are gluten-free.

 I often use Marigold bouillon stock powder or cubes which are gluten-free.
-And tamari soya sauce which also tends to be gluten-free.
+And tamari soy sauce which is usually gluten-free.

 Gluten-free noodle options include (but do check package ingredients carefully!)